RAPID-Platform-Projects/Rapid-Docs/training/Explorer 101/Part 2/1-Items/1-Items.md

 # Items

-First, let's navigate to the **Employees** table in Rapid Business.
+An alternate approach to the video above, let's navigate to the **Employees** table in Rapid Business.

 1. Navigate to the Assets page by clicking on **Human Resources** &gt; **Employees** in the *Explorer* side bar.
 Alternatively, your site may contain an **Organisation** folder at the top of the *Sidebar* that also contains a link to the **Employees** page.